Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 Although the title and slugs of your blog posts are now available to the browser, you cannot see them yet.
 You will now create a `BlogItem` component that will be used to display and link to all your posts.

-Create a `blogItem.js` file in the `squidex-blog/components` folder with the following contents:
+Create a `blogItem.js` file in the `squidex-blog/components` folder with the following content:

 ```jsx
 import Link from "next/link";